Pathogen-Genomics-Cymru/lodestone/README.md

 Note that while Mykrobe is included within this pipeline, it runs as an independent process and is not used for any downstream reporting.

-**WARNING**: There are currently known errors with vcfmix and gnomonicus, as such `errorStrategy 'ignore'` has been added to the processes vcfpredict:vcfmix and vcfpredict:gnomonicus to stop the pipeline from crashing.
+**WARNING**: There are currently known errors with vcfmix, as such `errorStrategy 'ignore'` has been added to the processes vcfpredict:vcfmix to stop the pipeline from crashing.
 Please check the stdout from nextflow to see whether these processes have ran successfully.

 ## Quick Start ##
 This is a Nextflow DSL2 pipeline, it requires a version of Nextflow that supports DSL2 and the stub-run feature.
 It is recommended to run the pipeline with  `NXF_VER=20.11.0-edge`, as the pipeline has been tested using this version.
 E.g. to download